pcsmomo/javascript-zero-expert/README.md

 _this_ in

 1. Method: Object that is calling the method
-2. Simple function call: undefined in strict mode, otherwise window (in the browser)
+2. Simple function call (Function expression): undefined in strict mode, otherwise window (in the browser)
 3. Arrow functions: this of surrounding function (lexical this)
    - arrow function does own _this_ keyword
 4. Event listener: DOM Element that the handler is attached to